cs0320-f25/typescript-csv-yxc1yxc/README.md

 For the schema implementation I mainly asked LLM.

 - #### 1.
 Correctness
+    I think the most important thing here is to check if your parser can produce the "expected" results, no matter how errorneous the input format is.
+This requires the parser to be able to handle a lot of different edge cases, more so because this is a parser, the input csv file can have any kind of input format, the parser needs to accomodate for all of them.
+I think this is correctness.

 - #### 2.
 Random, On-Demand Generation
+    Isn't this called something like fuzz testing?
+It relies on random generation to test the robustness of your program.
+Because its random nature, it can potentially identify cases where a human could never think off, and expose these hidden flaws of the program.
+We can definetly use this generator function to perform comprehensive test on our parser.

 - #### 3.
 Overall experience, Bugs encountered and resolved
+    I didn't encounter much bugs.
+Most problems coming from I don't know typescript syntax and type issues.
 #### Errors/Bugs:
 #### Tests: I tested for some parsing edge cases, found one error on comma within quotes.
 I also tested for zod schema, including normal usage and error handling.
 #### How To…